Graduate Students

 RAPP Alumni

-RAPP Alumni are employed in aging-related policy units, community programs, and academia.
-The following graduate students completed their degree programs with RAPP in the last seven years:
+RAPP Alumni are employed in aging-related policy units, not-for-profit community programs, and academia across the globe.
+The following graduate students completed their degree programs with RAPP in the last ten years:

-• Tori Ren (PhD 2019) Design for dementia.
-Supervisor Megan Strickfaden (shown at left celebrating her convocation with her supervisor)
+• Tori Ren (PhD 2019), Design for dementia.
+Supervisor Megan Strickfaden

-• Sharon Anderson (PhD 2017).
-How marriages change after a stroke.
-Supervisor: Norah Keating Sharon’s research showed that mutual appreciation is key to saving marriage after a stroke
+• Sharon Anderson (PhD 2017), How marriages change after a stroke.
+Supervisor: Norah Keating.
+Sharon’s research showed that mutual appreciation is key to saving a marriage after a stroke.

-• Drew Turner (MSc 2015).
-Making senior centre activities more men-friendly: An environmental scan of Canadian senior centre programming.
+• Drew Turner (MSc 2015), Making senior center activities more men-friendly: An environmental scan of Canadian senior center programming.
 Report to the Seniors Association of Greater Edmonton (SAGE).
 Supervisor: Janet Fast